San Sebastián, Spain – July 11, 2011

-We made it here today at about 13:00.
+We departed Pozuelo and made it here today at about 13:00.
 It is strikingly beautiful.
-We are staying in the Hotel Mercure Monte Igueldo in rooms 120 and 121.
+We are staying in the Hotel Mercure Monte lgueldo in rooms 120 and 121.

-On the drive here, in the last 80 or 90 kilometers, we went through 21 tunnels.
+On the drive here, in the last 80 or 90 kilometers (50 or 56 miles), we went through 21 tunnels.
 It was like tunnel-rama!
-After checking in we went to our room and unpacked.
+After checking-in, we went to our room and unpacked.
 The hotel is on a high point.
 Somewhere I read that it is 765 feet above the bay.
-So from our rooms we have a commanding view of the bay, the town, and old town.
-There are two islands in the bay.
-On top of the largest is what appears to be a large statue of Jesus.
-At the base of that island is the city aquarium.
-From here it does not look real big.
+So from our rooms, we have a commanding view of the Bay of Biscay, Concha Bay, the town, and old town.
+There is a small island, Santa Clara, that helps separate the two bays.

-When we finished unpacking we took the funicular (cable car) from the hotel down to the beach.
+When we finished unpacking we took the funicular (cable car) from the hotel down to Ondarreta Beach.
 We walked to the beach and sat on a bench for a while.
 From there we walked inland a couple of blocks to find an ATM.
 After I got some cash, we walked back to a small restaurant on the beach.
-We sat there and had a drink; Hillary had a rose, Leslie and I had a red wine, and Tyler had a beer.
+We sat there and had a drink; Hillary had a rosé, Leslie and I had red wine, and Tyler had a beer.
 From there we walked down and sat on the beach.
-Tyler and Hillary immediately set to making sand castles.
+Tyler and Hillary immediately set to making sandcastles.
 Leslie and I just sat there and watched.
 We ultimately took our shoes and socks off and waded in the ocean.
 It was cool, but not cold.
 We went along the beach until we came to a ramp from the beach up to the sidewalk.
 We went up there, rinsed our feet and put our shoes and socks back on.
-Then we walked back t the cable car and came back to our hotel.
+Then we walked back to the funicular and went back to our hotel.
 There, Leslie and I sat on our balcony with a glass of wine, looking at the bay.
 Very relaxing!

 After getting up on the first morning, we went to the dining room to have a cup of coffee.
 By about 09:00 we called for a cab to take us to the Cathedral, Catedral Buen Pastor.
 Before we went inside we stopped at a cafe so the kids could get a little something to eat.
 When they were done we went into the Cathedral.
 The Cathedral was built in 1897.
 It was very dark and very plain inside.

-When we left the Cathedral we made our way to Getaria Street and began our walk to old town, Parte Vieja.
+When we left the Cathedral we made our way to Getaria Street and began our walk to the old town, Parte Vieja.
 As we walked along we went into several shops.
 We stopped at Plaza de la Constitucion.
 There were numbers painted above every window looking onto the plaza.
-My understanding is that the windows were sold in years past to watch bull fights.
+My understanding is that the windows were sold in years past to watch bullfights in the plaza.

 When we came out, we worked our way to the aquarium.
 It was just ok.
-It was certainly nothing compared to the aquarium we went to last year when we were in Valencia.
+It was certainly nothing compared to the aquarium we went to last year when we were in Valencia, Spain.